Chiller PLC Refurbishment

 Diagnose and Rectify the Circuit Board

 When the controller was plugged in to our test equipment, the circuit board was fault found to identify the failed components.
 Various components had been overheated and burned out.
 These components were replaced with our off the shelf stock.
-The reasons for burnouts identified and rectified.
+The reasons for the burnouts were identified and rectified.
 The internal frame and caddy were fitted and the controller was put back together.

 One of our carriers specialises in the shipping of electrical equipment.
 We knew we could trust in them that the controller would be carried gently during transit.
 Before collection, the controller was again bubble wrapped and boxed.

-Refitting the Refurbished Chiller Controller
+Refitting the Controller

 There are password protected menu levels available for the controller and a master password level.
 The parameters for each menu were assessed and saved.
 During the running of the machine, they were adjusted to ensure the reliable running of the plant.
 After several hours of monitoring the controller worked perfectly and the machine went back into seamless operation.